-With all these different symptoms, there are different things you can do because addressing issues like aching joints or headaches is going to be a different pathway in the body compared to addressing something like anxiety or hot flushes.
+With all these different symptoms of menopause, there are different things you can do, because addressing issues like aching joints or headaches are going to be a different pathway in the body compared to addressing something like anxiety or hot flushes.

 It’s worth remembering, we blame a lot on menopause, but maybe you’re getting a headache for a different reason.
 For example, headaches, fatigue, constipation, dry skin, confusion, loss of concentration, they’re all classic symptoms of dehydration.
 Are you drinking enough?